Table Time

 The goal of this week is to provide an opportunity for your child to increase use, expand, and improve understanding of language through play.

-Read Up, Up, Up with your child (Depending on your child’s language skills, you can read the words from the page or use your own words to provide a simple description of the pages)
+Read Put Me In the Zoo by Robert Lopshire Youtube Read Aloud and The View at the Zoo by Kathleen Long Bostrom “Let’s Go to the Zoo” Youtube Read Aloud (Depending on your child’s language skills, you can read the words from the page or use your own words to provide a simple description of the pages).

-Create your own city with legos, working together to build the towers
+Create your own zoo with legos, working together.

-Work together to build one tower or build your own and use describing language to talk about yours to model language for your child
+Work together to build one zoo enclosure or build your own and use describing language to talk about yours to model language for your child.